 On the contrary, if you grew up in a home where money was never an issue, and you could get the things you always wanted, how would that change your attitude towards money?

 These experiences shape the way we think and handle our personal finances.
-Understanding that everyone has different experiences and perspectives with money can improve your empathy and patience in having the money talk.
+Understanding that everyone has different experiences and perspectives with money can improve your empathy and patience when having the money talk.

 Do you want to start your own business?
-Do you want to retire early?
-Do you want to spend more money on the gym and less on going out to dinner?
+Retire early?
+Spend more money on the gym and less on eating out?
 Does your partner know these things?

 What steps can couples take to have a happy relationship while also being open about their financial and life goals?
 Here's where an open, mutual communication channel can help.

-Whether you're in a new relationship, about to get married or have been in a relationship for years, it's never too early to have the money conversation with a serious partner.
+Whether you're in a new relationship or have been in a relationship for years, it's never too early to have the money conversation with a serious partner.
 For one thing, the earlier you start, the more comfortable you'll get talking about money and the fewer surprises you'll face later on.

 Everyone has different personal needs and wants, and it's essential to understand these preferences.
 To empower each other (and keep money arguments to a minimum), have regular conversations, and know that you'll usually have to make compromises.